- Training Model

 |Hours of Annual Paid Sick Leave

 |In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?

 *Note.
 Programs are not required by the Commission on Accreditation to provide all benefits listed in this table.

 Our internship program has been accredited by American Psychological Association (APA) since 1963.
 The last APA site visit occurred in 2013 at which time the program was fully reaccredited for seven years.
-The program’s next accreditation site visit for 2020 is currently paused due to the COVID-19 pandemic.
-We will update this information when we know more.
+The program’s next accreditation site visit is currently planned for Fall 2021 due to postponement related to the COVID-19 pandemic.

 Office of Program Consultation and Accreditation